[Apply now] Nuffic MENA scholarships for law courses for young professionalsPublished 7 September 2021

 - Government statement: Some countries require applicants to further provide a government statement in support of your application.
 When required, please prepare this in advance, as this process could take a few weeks.
 See the Overview Government statements (for MSP) for more information.

 - You can register for the MSP and OKP Nuffic scholarship ONLY via the link at the bottom of this page.

 - You will complete the registration form and upload the employer statement and a copy of your passport (as well as a government statement, if applicable).
 It is possible to save and continue the application process at a later time.
 You will receive a login code to re-access your form.

-- If your application meets all the course admission requirements and the MSP eligibility criteria, the Asser Institute can nominate you for a scholarship.
+- If your application meets all the course admission requirements and the eligibility criteria, the Asser Institute can nominate you for a scholarship.